LoginALee/introduction-to-promises-js/README.md

 JavaScript offers us two keywords:  async and await, to make the usage of promises dramatically easy.
 The async and await keywords contribute to enhancing the JavaScript language syntax instead of introducing a new programming concept.

-We use async to return a promise,
-And  await to wait and handle a promise.
+We use async to return a promise, await to wait and handle a promise, and wrap it inside a try/catch block for error handling.

 📝 ***Async/await structure***
 ```javascript